Wellness

 • Vomiting and/or diarrhea

-Best Dog Allergy Test Kit
+Best Dog Allergy Test Kits

-Runner-Up: 5Strands Pet Food & Environmental Intolerance Test Review
+Winner: 5Strands Pet Food & Environmental Intolerance Test Review

-5Strands Pet Intolerance Test
+5Strands Pet Food & Environmental Intolerance Test

 View on 5Strands | View on Amazon | View on Chewy

-The extensive 5Strands Pet Food and Environmental Intolerance Test kit tests for a whopping 380 food ingredients and environmental items.
-The laboratory scans your pet’s hair sample (10-15 strands) using bio-resonance technology, which “creates a profile of energies that radiates from a person or pet,” according to the company’s website.
+The extensive 5Strands Pet Food and Environmental Intolerance Test kit tests for a whopping 275 food ingredients and 105 environmental items.
+The laboratory scans your pet’s hair sample (10-15 strands) using bioresonance technology, which “creates a profile of energies that radiates from a person or pet,” according to the company’s website.
+This analysis helps identify imbalances in the body.

 The test also provides you with an easy-to-understand report.

-The results are color-coded, with red being foods and other triggers to avoid and yellow to flag those items to use with caution.
+Results are color-coded, with red being foods and other triggers to avoid and yellow to flag those items to use with caution.
 They also give you dietary and lifestyle guidelines, including a recommended elimination diet (if needed), based on your dog’s results.

 ProsCons